sammieatkins/accessibility-course/accessibility-course/src/content/lessons/05_heading-levels/instruction.md

 ### Subtitle Exception

-One time it’s okay to break that visual pattern is when you have a subtitle right under your `<h1>`.
+One time where it’s okay to break that visual pattern is when you have a subtitle right under your `<h1>`.

 ```html
 <h1>Heading Levels</h1>